fapplin/rp2040-pico-command-line-interpreter/README.md

 $
 ```

-The programmer defines a routine in a "C" source file (user_funcs.c) and accompanying header file (user_funcs.h) like:
+The programmer defines a routine in a "C" source file (user_funcs.c) and accompanying header file (user_funcs.h).

 This would be added to the file user_funcs.c
 ```